audioxide/data/data/posts/20210811-reviews-lingua-ignota-sinner-get-ready.md

   Musically, the album is comprised mostly of piano and strings, with moments of avant-garde folk that represent the unsettling realities of Christianity.
 There’s not a whole lot of melody to hold on to, but this isn’t exactly a classic sing-along affair. _Sinner Get Ready_ grabs you instead with vivid imagery: brutal depictions of ugly devotion, told by a voice so authentically traumatic that it could well be a psychological trigger for those unprepared.
 I’m unsure if it will go down as one of my very favourite records of the year, but it is most certainly an unforgettable piece of art.
 A monumental – and ghastly - achievement.

 tracks:
-  - PENNSYLVANIA FURNACE
+  - Pennsylvania Furnace
-  - I WHO BEND THE TALL GRASSES
+  - I Who Bend the Tall Grasses
-  - MAN IS LIKE A SPRING FLOWER
+  - Man Is Like a Spring Flower

 score:
   score: 8